pic

 Approaches to Loading Packages and Calling Functions

-First, users can load only a subset of functions from a package.
-This possibility is particularly relevant for heavy packages, which may take a significant time to fully load.
+First, users have the possibility of loading only a subset of functions from a package.
+This is particularly valuable when working with heavy packages which may suffer from significant loading times.
 For instance, if we only need the function mean from Statistics, the following two approaches achieve the same result.

 x = [1,2,3]